How to launch an ICO, STO, or IEO in 2021?

 STOs must comply with various strict regulations.
 Therefore, it takes a significant amount of time to resolve all the legal requirements, without which the company will not receive permission to conduct a crowd sale.
 On the other hand, the launch of an ICO and IEO does not require much time if a ready-made project idea is well presented in the White Paper, and a smart contract has been created.
 ICO offers the least time to go to the market.

-Launching an ICO provides you the flexibility to offer your token within your budget.
-The main expense involved in launching an ICO is on the marketing side, which can be tuned up or down based on your budget.
-For an IEO, the fundamental necessity is to meet the listing fees demand of the exchanges.
-And for STOs, you need to deal with the legal costs involved in the different filings and registrations.
+Launching an ICO provides you the flexibility to offer your token with the budget you have.
+The main expense in launching and ICO is on the marketing side, which can be tuned up or down based on your budget.
+For an IEO, the basic necessity is to meet the listing fees demand of the exchanges.
+And for STOs, you need to deal with the legal fees involved in the different filings and registrations.

-Regulations strictly govern STO.
+STO is strictly governed by regulations.
 On the other hand, no law obliges an ICO to provide legal documents supporting a coin offering.
 The white paper has all the information relevant to the project, which is not mandatory either.
 IEO token issuers do not have to worry about the crowd sale security and regulations, as the exchange manages the smart contract.
-The exchange also handles the KYC/AML process, as most service providers do KYC / AML for their customers after creating their accounts.
+The KYC/AML process is also handled by the exchange, as most service providers do KYC / AML for their customers after creating their accounts.

 If you require any help during the process